RasaHQ/agentic-orchestration-samples/car-purchase-assistant/README.md

 This car purchase assistant demonstrates advanced agentic orchestration patterns for complex, multi-phase workflows:

-**Primary Use Case**: Shows how to orchestrate a specialized agent (research) through a single conversational interface, demonstrating end-to-end workflow management.
+**Primary Use Case**: Shows how to orchestrate a specialized agents (research, shopping) through a single conversational interface, demonstrating end-to-end workflow management.

 **Context-Aware Orchestration**: Demonstrates how to maintain context across different phases, with structured data flow between research results, shopping decisions, and